Gordon B. Kaufmann

 by Marc Appleton, Bret Parsons, and Steve Vaught

-Master Architects of Southern California 1920-1940, a new 12-volume series by Marc Appleton, Bret Parsons, and Steve Vaught, showcases the work of the Golden Era’s most important residential architects, featuring some of the earliest known photographs of the work of legendary names in architecture.
+Master Architects of Southern California 1920-1940, a new 12-volume series by Marc Appleton and Bret Parsons, showcases the work of the Golden Era’s most important residential architects, featuring some of the earliest known photographs of the work of legendary names in architecture.
 The series is devoted to the era when oil titans, film industry moguls, bankers, and successful entrepreneurs who were new to the region sought to hire the most accomplished and talented architects they could find.

-In the premiere volume, GORDON B. KAUFMANN, the authors showcase the architect whose design for Greystone, the mansion he created for E.L.
+In the premiere volume, GORDON B. KAUFMANN, the authors feature the architect whose design for Greystone, the mansion he created for E.L.
 Doheny Jr. and Lucy Doheny, catapulted him to the top of his field.
 Kaufmann combined elements of English Gothic and Jacobean styles when he designed the Doheny residence.
 At the time, the home was the largest private residence in Southern California, a fitting 55-room manor for the son and daughter-in-law of the richest man in the United States.
-Ned Doheny, as the younger man was known, would live in Greystone for less than a year, having been the victim of a highly publicized murder-suicide.

 The period from 1920 to 1940 was an era of incredible homes, homes that defined Los Angeles as a city whose architectural heritage was in the making.
 The very best building materials were available—none had yet been shipped away from the country to meet the needs of the World War effort.
 “Artisans were still crafting the best details from those remarkable materials; redwood two-by-fours, still measured two-inches by four-inches,” notes co-author/historian/realtor Bret Parsons.
 “These were the homes that made architectural history, yet few were properly documented.”

-Researching Kaufmann’s life, co-author/historian Steve Vaught says he found the details of the architect’s projects fascinating, and often includes Kaufmann’s floor plans to illustrate the architect’s creative approach to each residence.
+Researching Kaufmann’s life, co-author/historian Steve Vaught says he found the details of the architect’s projects fascinating.
 “His work became so renowned that he was equally sought after for residences and public buildings.
 He was hailed as a virtuoso of Spanish, Mediterranean, and other romantic revival designs, yet when the mania for such designs subsided, he exhibited the same masterly embrace of modern design.”